All released versions of RT from 3.0.0 through 3.8.9rc1 use an

 attention in a diligent and professional manner.

-Please see UPGRADING for instructions on upgrading the password hashes
+Please see docs/UPGRADING-3.8 for instructions on upgrading the password